arjun-anand/di6-testing-template/readme.md

 - getFlights() should return a list of all Hotels, ideally well formatted
 - getTotalPrice() should get the price of all hotels, the price of all flights, and total cost including discount.
 You may want to create helper functions for this
-- returnItinerary() should return an itinerary showing all flights, all hotels and the total cost *Extension*: produce a .showGaps() function to show any missing elements of the itinerary, such as days without hotels, or flights that depart from a place that is not yet reached.
+- returnItinerary() should return an itinerary showing all flights, all hotels and the total cost

+*Extension*: produce a .showGaps() function to show any missing elements of the itinerary, such as days without hotels, or flights that depart from a place that is not yet reached.
 ### Use of Github to record and save changes ( 7 marks )
 Try to make multiple commits to show the order in which you addressed the problem and the changes you made.

+*Extension*: Code on a different branch, and reintegrate it with master using a pull request.
 ### Comments on Code (7 marks )
 Write comments to show what you are doing.
 If you are stuck, commenting the codebase is a really good place to start, and will earn you points even if you do not complete the exercise.

+*Extension*: How would you develop the classes further?
+What methods would you add?
+Suggest in comments.